quercia-dev/birdclef2025/README.md

 ## Clustering

-For the purpose of training a classifier model, we are interested in segmenting the recordings by label: we compare the performance of different clustering algorithms on normally standardized MEL coefficients.
+For the purpose of training a classifier model, we are interested in segmenting the recordings by label: we compare the performance of different clustering algorithms on normally standardized Mel coefficients.

 - _K-means_: the simplest conceptually, performed reasonably well, but it involved the added difficulty of setting the number of clusters beforehand.
 ![](img/train_spectrogram_12_kmeans.png)